Typiqally/dotnetcore-canvas/README.md

 ## License

-Epsilon is licensed under the terms of GPL v3.
+.NET Core Canvas is licensed under the terms of GPL v3.
 See [LICENSE](LICENSE) for details.